 Hue, Hoi An and DaNang are located very close together in central Vietnam, Hue is approximately 100 km north of Danang and 126 km north of Hoi An.
 The journey from Hue to Hoi An generaly involves going via Danang unless you book a direct transfer.
 The journey time between Hue and Danang can range from 1.5 hours up to 4 hours depending on traffic and route taken.
 The additional travel south from Danang to Hoi An is approximately 30 minutes.

-There are two main ways of travelling the distance, by road or rail.
+There are two main ways of travelling between Hue and Hoi An, by road or rail.
 Please, note that rail will only take you as far as Danang where you’ll have to change for road transportation as Hoi An doesn’t have its own train station.

 Scenery wise it is a beautiful part of Vietnam and either via rail or road you’ll see some of Vietnam’s best coastline.
 Road wise it’s narrow and winding so it won’t be a quick journey but you can either go over the Hai Van pass via road or through South East Asia’s longest tunnel, at 6.28km (3.9Miles).
 The train line hugs the coastline and goes around the base of the Hai Van pass before entering Danang.